Clogged Ducts

 What exactly is a clogged duct?

 Clogged ducts are also called plugged ducts.
-Inside each breast is a network for making, storing and carrying milk.
-There are about 15-20 sections called lobes of glandular tissue where milk is produced in each breast.
-(1) When the nipple is stimulated by your baby sucking, pumping or other stimulus, the milk begins to flow.
+Inside each breast is a complex network for making, storing, and carrying milk.
+There are about 15-20 sections, called lobes, of glandular tissue where milk is produced in each breast.
+(1) When the nipple is stimulated by your baby sucking, pumping, or other stimulus, the milk begins to flow.
 Milk travels through the mammary ducts towards the nipple.

-A clogged or plugged duct is when milk becomes backed up in the milk duct and is unable to flow freely toward and out of the nipple.
-Sometimes this happens closer to the surface at the pore as a milk blister which looks like a white spot on the nipple or areola that doesn’t seem to go away.
+A clogged or plugged duct happens when milk becomes backed up in the milk duct and is unable to flow freely toward and out of the nipple.
+Sometimes, this happens closer to the surface at the pore as a milk blister, which looks like a white spot on the nipple or areola that doesn’t seem to go away.
 Other times, it happens further back in the ductal system, where it is not seen but can be felt.

-Plugged ducts will typically only be on one breast at a time.
-A clog can happen on any part of the breast tissue from close to the areola or further up, even into the armpit area.
+Plugged ducts will typically only be in one breast at a time.
+A clog can happen in any location on the breast from close to the areola or further up, even into the armpit area.

 Symptoms of a clogged duct